apache/pdfbox-docs/content/2.0/migration.md

 int pageCounter = 0;
 for (PDPage page : document.getPages())
 {
-    BufferedImage bim = pdfRenderer.renderImageWithDPI(pageCounter, 300, ImageType.RGB);
+    // note that the page number parameter is zero based BufferedImage bim = pdfRenderer.renderImageWithDPI(pageCounter, 300, ImageType.RGB);

     // suffix in filename will be used as the file format